 Inverness' peak tourist season starts at Easter and wraps up after Samhain, the Celtic Halloween.
 November is quiet but mid-December lures shoppers from all over the Highlands.
 Christmas and Hogmanay (the Scottish New Year) attract celebrants from around the world.
 The low season from January to late March is good for independent travels and lower accomodation prices, but many small local museums are closed at this time of year.

 In summer tourist shops and certain restaurants stay open later, but prices for tartan goods, jewelry and crafts and dining

 remain about the same throughout year.

-Summer highlights are Inverness Highland Games in July, with the Gathering of Clans, pipe bands, and Caber Toss and other heavy events; the Caledonian Canal Ceilidh Trail traveling traditional music fest in July and August, Literary Festivals, regattas, and the Blas Festival of Gaelic culture - with Gaelic songs, storytelling, and theatre.
-And boat life whirls all up and down the Cally Canal.
+Summer highlights are Inverness Highland Games in July, with pipe bands, and Caber Toss and other heavy events, and the Tartan Heart Festival, and of course, boat life whirls all up and down the Cally Canal.

 Autumn is a great time for hiking and berry-picking along

 Canal, savoring the offerings at the Highland Food and Wine Festival, although in Inverness, every day is a festival of food and drink.

 Inverness is a holiday destination in itself, monster or no monster.
 And we assure you, if you take a riverside stroll through the lush Ness Islands along the Ness River in Inverness, you will see Nessie.